shiba24/udacity-sdnd/CarND-Traffic-Sign-Classifier-Project-master/README.md

 * What was the first architecture that was tried and why was it chosen?
 -- I chose AlexNet and improved it.
 * What were some problems with the initial architecture?
+-- Less accurate.
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+-- Adding dropout (critical), and adding one convolutional layer.
 * Which parameters were tuned?
 How were they adjusted and why?
+-- Learning rate and Scale value were tuned, because 1. decreasing learning rate almost always works well, 2.
+Scaking augmentation was only applied to training dataset, which means scaling value should not be too large.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+-- In this task, dropout was critical.
+Practically we can avoid overfitting by adding dropout layes.
+Of course, convolutional layers are good since the input data is images and pooling layers are also good since the task is classification.

 ### Test a Model on New Images